cloudspannerecosystem/autoscaler/src/scaler/README.md

   the data in the messages encoded as Base64 containing JSON.
 - **message.publishTime:** timestamp when the message was published
 - **message.data:** the message payload encoded as Base64 containing a JSON string.
-In the example, the [decoded][base-64-decode] string contains the following data:
+In the example, the decoded string contains the following data:

 ```json
 {